dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 This is the case because array languages treat functions and operators as one-and-the-same.
 In many popular languages, functions and operators are distinct.
 For example, in Python, operators are always symbols that are applied using infix notation (e.g. `1+2`).
 Functions are applied using English names using prefix notation (e.g. `map(some_fn, some_iterable)`).
 In contrast, in an array language like APL, the entity for addition `+` is a function that behaves just like `¨`.
 Both of these are infix functions that take two arguments, which must be invoked using a symbol instead of an English name.
 From the standpoint of a popular language, one might say that APL basically forces every function to behave like an operator.

-While APL uses strange non-ASCII symbols to represent function primitives, not all array languages are like this.
+While APL uses non-ASCII symbols to represent many function primitives, not all array languages are like this.
 For example, array languages J and K restrict their grammar to only having ASCII characters.
 Functions in these languages are ASCII symbols.
 Some functions are represented by joining two ASCII symbols (a digraph).
-In J for example, [the function for "greater than" is `>`.
+In J for example, the function<sup><a id="fnr.3" class="footref" href="#fn.3" role="doc-backlink">1</a></sup> [for "greater than" is `>`.
 The function for ceiling is `>.`](https://www.jsoftware.com/help/learning/01.htm).

-For example, this is my solution to the AOC 2022, day 1 part 1 problem: `⌈/+/¨⍎¨¨((0≠≢¨)⊆⊢)⊃⎕NGET'input.txt'1`.
-It's cool that the language is so concise.
-However, this also means that there
+Since array language use symbols or digraphs for built-in functions, they look very different to popular languages.

-- Every function is called using infix notation and this can make order-of-operations seem inconsistent at times.
+### Order-of-operations seem inconsistent at times

-Consider these two APL expressions: (suppose `f` is this pre-defined function: `{⊃⍵}`)
+Consider these two APL expressions: (suppose `f` is this user-defined function: `{⊃⍵}`)
 - `f⍋3⍴1 2`
 - `f⌺1⊢1 2`

 These two expressions have a seemingly similar structure: `<function> <glyph> <number> <glyph> <number> <number>`.
 However, shockingly enough, these two expressions will have a different evaluation order.
 The first one will evaluate strictly right-to-left, equivalent to: `f⍋(3⍴(1 2))`.
 The second expression, in contrast, will evaluate like so: `(f⌺1)(⊢(1 2))`.
 There are reasons for this, and these reasons might be obvious to a seasoned APL developer.
 However, this is unintuitive to a newcomer.

 You could avoid the order-of-operations ambiguity in the second example by wrapping the first part in parenthesis: `(f⌺1)⊢1 2`.
 At this point, a newcomer may realize that they can simplify the expression to `(f⌺1)1 2`.
 Unfortunately, this form is not idiomatic APL.
 Idiomatic APL seems to be more about terseness than readability for newcomers.
 Since `(f⌺1)1 2` is 8 characters and `f⌺1⊢1 2` is 7, you'll often see APL developers suggest using `f⌺1⊢1 2` over `(f⌺1)1 2`.

 ## Derivative of APL